top of page

 Emma Sinclair's MSc project investigated links between hormone concentrations and urban tolerance in birds.
 You can find her study, published in Proceedings B in 2022, here.

-We are analyzing results from the Urban Birds of Ontario project – a citizen science effort to document all the bird species that do and do not breed in Ontario’s 15 metro areas.
+PhD student Paul Preston is analyzing results from the Urban Birds of Ontario project – a citizen science effort to document all the bird species that do and do not breed in Ontario’s 15 metro areas.

 If you’re an avid birder or naturalist, please consider contributing data to this study!